Running a Contract with CERN

 For any question regarding invoices, please contact Accounts-Payable@cern.ch.

-The contractor may be required to deliver a bank guarantee to CERN to guarantee the proper performance by the contractor of his obligations under the contract.
+The contractor may be required to deliver a bank guarantee to CERN to guarantee the proper performance by the contractor of his obligations under the contract (see Annex I of the General Conditions of CERN Contracts).

 Please ensure that the bank guarantee is established on the basis of the template provided as Annex I of the General Conditions of CERN contracts.